Emergency Operations Plans

 - Providing a framework for the School EOP.

 - Clarifying roles and responsibilities.

-- Providing a comprehensive understanding of the hazards the District faces.
+- Providing a comprehensive understanding of the hazards that the district faces.

-The BSD Superintendent has reviewed and approved the EOP.
-The Public Safety Office maintains the EOP and coordinates associated preparedness activities for th
+The Superintendent has reviewed and approved the EOP.
+The Public Safety Department maintains the EOP and coordinates associated preparedness activities.

-In the Fall of 2017, Beaverton School District introduced a School Emergency Operations Plan (EOP) template for all schools in the District to complete and utilize.
+In the fall of 2017, Beaverton School District introduced a School Emergency Operations Plan (EOP) template for all schools in the District to complete and utilize.
 This School EOP is an all-hazards plan that describes how schools will organize and respond to emergencies and disasters.
-It is compatible with the EOPs for Beaverton School District, City of Beaverton, and Washington County, as well as the U.S. Department of Education’s Guide for Developing High-Quality School Emergency Operations Plans.
+It's compatible with the EOPs for Beaverton School District, City of Beaverton and Washington County, as well as the U.S. Department of Education’s Guide for Developing High-Quality School Emergency Operations Plans.

-The School EOP is maintained by the School Administrator and School Safety Committee and is updated annually.
+The School EOP is maintained by the school's principal and the school safety committee and is updated annually.